dapr/dapr/docs/decision_records/api/API-005-state-store-behavior.md

 ### Concurrency model

-* Actions supports two flavors of optimistic concurrency: first-write wins and last-write wins.
+* Dapr supports two flavors of optimistic concurrency: first-write wins and last-write wins.
 First-write wins is implemented through ETag.
 * User code can express concurrency intention with a *config* annotation attached to a request.
 See **Config annotation** for details.
-* Future version of Actions may support call throttling through application channel.
+* Future version of Dapr may support call throttling through application channel.
 * We'll choose last-write wins as the default.

 ### Consistency model

-* Actions supports both eventual consistency and strong consistency.
+* Dapr supports both eventual consistency and strong consistency.
 * Actors always use strong consistency.
 * We'll choose eventual consistency as default for services other than actors.

-### Actor Transactions
+### Actor Transaction

-* Actions-compatible Actor state stores shall support ACID transactions.
+* Dapr-compatible Actor state stores shall support ACID transaction.
-* Actions doesn't mandate specific transaction isolation level at this point.
+* Dapr doesn't mandate specific transaction isolation level at this point.
 However, when deemed necessary, we can easily add those to **Config annotation** as needed.

 ### Config annotation